snimu/blog/contents/model-stacking/article.md

 **Disadvantages:** I see two disadvantages to this approach:

 1. During inference, we cannot use a kv-cache in bidirectional models.
 This means that while we can in principle use the model stack as a causal model, we have to compute the entire attention matrix at every step, which is really expensive.
+This basically kills the idea.
-2. *If* we need to post-train the model stack in order to align the individual models' hidden states, then we need to use a causal mask in every model, or we will be unable to train all token positions in parallel.
+2. *If* we need to post-train the model stack in order to align the individual models' hidden states, then we need to use a causal mask in every model, or we will be unable to train all token positions in parallel, unless we don't train the causal model together with the others.
 Changing a bidirectional model to a causal model is not trivial, and after this post-training we might have to use a causal mask in all models during inference as well, which gets rid of all the advantages discussed above.

 These disadvantages are significant.
 It seems likly that simply using causal models only is the better choice.